michaeltrollan/newell-react-challenge-2019/README.md

 Bootstrap css is already included in the app.
 Use bootstrap classes and the proper html tags to style the page so that each component is in a proper section and has adequate spacing and margins.

+## 5) Once you're finished with the challenge, commit your updates to the repo and send us the url to your github repo.
 ## Total effort for this project should not exceed 60 mins; feel free to make assumptions but please note when doing so.